vinayak1998/xv6-public/README.md

 # Virtualization in XV6

-This project is a part of the curse "Operating Systems" taught by Porf.
-Smruti Ranjan Sarangi.
+This project is a part of the curse "Operating Systems" (Spring-2019) taught by Prof. Smruti Ranjan Sarangi.
 The project requires to implement container related services in the UNIX-v6 based operating system XV6 to implement the following features:
 * Container manager
 * Virtual scheduler